uralbash/awesome-pyramid/README.md

 * [Khufu Project](http://khufuproject.github.com/) - Khufu is an application scaffolding for Pyramid that provides an environment to work with Jinja2 and SQLAlchemy.
 * [Ptah](https://github.com/ptahproject/ptah) - Ptah is a fast, fun, open source high-level Python web development environment.
 * [pyramid_sacrud_example](https://github.com/ITCase/pyramid_sacrud_example) - Demo app for pyramid extension of sacrud
+* [warehouse](https://github.com/pypa/warehouse) - Warehouse is a next generation Python Package Repository designed to replace the legacy code base that currently powers PyPI.

 ## Project Management